Flag of Wyoming: Pre-official flags (before 1917)

-According to The Wyoming Commonwealth, during the 1890 Admission day paraded in Cheyenne, a lady named Mrs. Fannie Oilerenshaw carried with her what was described as a state flag.
-The design was not described.
+Several sources refer to a state flag, but do not describe its design.
+According to The Wyoming Commonwealth, in July of 1890 an Admission day paraded in Cheyenne, a lady named Mrs. Fannie Oilerenshaw carried with her what was described as a state flag.
+The design is not known.
 Another mention of a state flag was in 1910.
 It was being sent to the Virginia Fair by Adjutant General P. A. Gatchell.
 The flag was not described.